 So, when you look at it – ThirdHome got a bargain.
 They got a huge publicity campaign, the full time attention of an experienced writer, photographer and filmmaker and access to her 100k + audience for three months – all for only $30,000.

 (And travel expenses too, but those hotels where she stayed would have all been part of the brand partnerships.)

-While the “Best Job on the Planet” is a great deal, it’s not “being paid to travel.”
-It’s being paid a decent amount to work full time for one brand creating a ton of content over three months.
+The “Best Job on the Planet” is a great deal, but it’s not “being paid to travel.”
+It’s earning a decent amount to work full time for one brand creating a ton of content over three months.
 (Which is why they chose someone who was already skilled in content creation in multiple forms.)

 Selling False Promises

 I think one of the reasons this phrase bothers me so much is because it’s such an emotionally appealing phrase that some people use to market the lifestyle in a misleading way.